 As always, do your research.

 If you leave in your ovaries, you are also left with the option of harvesting eggs in the future, giving you the chance to genetically reproduce, should you wish to do so.

 If you are not on Testosterone, and you’d like to get rid of your period (and in some rare cases, menses don’t stop even when on T), there are alernatives you can explore.
 Consider these also if you experience painful cramping or heavy bleeding.

 Endometrial ablation is an outpatient operation that destroys the uterine lining.
 In 90% of cases it reduces flow, and only in 45% of cases does it stop it altogether.
 Birth control is another way to help control or reduce painful periods.
 However, this method involves hormones which can cause undesired side-effects.
 Ask your doctor about all the possibilities.

-In the next articles we’ll hit the ground running with a step-by-step list for scheduling your hysterectomy, and some notes about insurance.
+In the next article we’ll hit the ground running with a step-by-step list for scheduling your hysterectomy, and some notes about insurance.

 I’m not a medical professional and I possess no formal medical knowledge.
 This summary is a layperson’s understanding of personal research.
 It may or may not be accurate.